hashicorp/terraform-website/content/source/docs/enterprise/reliability-availability.html.md

     configuration, and output logs

   - _HashiCorp Vault_ - Used for encryption of sensitive data.
 There are
-    two types of Vault data in PTFE -
-    [key material](https://www.vaultproject.io/docs/concepts/seal.html) and
+    two types of Vault data in Terraform Enterprise - [key material](https://www.vaultproject.io/docs/concepts/seal.html) and
     [storage backend data](https://www.vaultproject.io/docs/configuration/storage/index.html).